wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.1.11 =
+* Improvement - A common error for the video shortcode is to enter the youtube watch URL instead of the embed URL, which is now automatically corrected to prevent errors.
+* Fix - CSS for video display has been updated to keep proper dimensions on display.
+* Fix - For those using shippable and non-shippable products with shipping override live rates, we corrected the shipping price to 0.00 based on no shippable items in the cart.
+* Fix - Item is VAT taxable option was not working properly.
+* Fix - Amazon S3 for users in Frankfurt region now using V4 credentials (not valid with V2).
+In addition, all other users should now be moved up to V4 if region is selected in the Amazon S3 setup.
+* Fix - Live editor, product sorter, and side menu accordion would occasionally conflict to cause problems (theme dependent) and not work correctly.
 = 3.1.10 =
 * New Feature - You can now turn on a currency option (basic options) to show the currency code in the price display, e.g. USD $19.99 or CAD $29.99 with the code determined by the selected currency display.
 * Improvement - Forgot password link now available in the returning customers section during checkout.